E-TRocketry/TARC/README.md

-# TARC
+# Space Pickles
-## Official Repository of TARC team based in American High School
+## Official Electrical Repository of TARC team based in American High School
-### This repository contains code for Prototypes, Competition, and Simulation Rockets
+### This repository schematics, PCBs, and plans for the electrical systems of the 2024 Space Pickles Rocket